Writing Crime & Thrillers – Advanced

 You'll get a dedicated workshop centring on the opening 3,000 words from your novel-in-progress with your tutor and the group.
 These sessions offer in-depth written feedback and are also designed to help develop your editing skills.

-Hear from bestseller Lisa Jewell and her literary agent
+Hear from a bestselling author and her agent

-Students will take part in a special 90-minute Zoom masterclass with author Lisa Jewell and literary agent Jonny Geller.
-They will share their experiences and answer your questions about the current market for crime/thrillers and the publishing process.
+Students will take part in a special 90-minute Zoom masterclass with bestselling author Clare Mackintosh and her agent Sheila Crowley from Curtis Brown.
+They will share their experiences and answer your questions about writing and publishing.

 A hub for your writing community